77batbat/Beiwe_documentation/README.md

 ...

 ```
 This function is used for filling surveys for days during which subjects did not take a survey.
 Lack of information in survey is common in digital phenotyping.
-To be specific, we simply fill in surveys that we next see so that we fill out the information which subjects did not take a survey.
+To be specific, if someone did not take the survey, we simply replace this information by "0".

 #### summarize_data_quality